Careers in Health Care: How to Work in Medical Billing and Coding

 Medical Billing and Coding program completion times vary from program to program.
 However, at Carrington College, you can earn your Medical Billing and Coding Certificate in as few as nine months.

-Blended online delivery includes regularly scheduled classes for medical billing and coding that are offered via online delivery.
+Online delivery includes regularly scheduled classes for medical billing and coding that are offered via online delivery.
 Students participate in a live class, as if it were an in-person class.
-Blended online delivery also includes coursework that is not time specific, with on-demand videos, reading assignments and virtual activities that are self-paced with scheduled deliverables.
+Online delivery also includes coursework that is not time specific, with on-demand videos, reading assignments and virtual activities that are self-paced with scheduled deliverables.

 How to Find Medical Billing and Coding Jobs